 Your first stop for a quiet cocktail should always be Ted’s Hideaway, a decidedly “regular guy” bar that seems to attract a who’s-who of South Beach hipsters.
 A great spot to watch sports by day or shoot a quick game of pool on your way back from the beach, Ted’s is an attitude-free Cheers-type bar where everyone might just know your name before you leave… Around the corner, a little bar called Room has a loyal and devoted following.
 Dark, mellow and definitely “chill,” Room is the place you’ll brag about discovering weeks after you get back home.
 To watch your favorite team, a cult movie or sip specialty bourbon in South Beach style, stop into Radio Bar on First Street.

 If we’ve convinced you to explore the SoFi district, there are a few coming attractions to sweeten the deal.
 Siena Tavern, the Italian restaurant that makes visiting Chicago so much fun, is opening an outpost in SoFi soon.
-Likewise our first Texas De Brazil Churrascaria Steakhouse serves all the meat you can eat just above Monty’s Sunset giving west side residents another reason to leave their condos.
+Likewise check out Texas De Brazil Churrascaria Steakhouse which serves all the meat you care to eat just above Monty’s Sunset at the Miami Beach Marina.
 And finally, the best incentive of all – Joe’s Stone Crabs serves great local seafood October through April (and some nights in the summertime too).
 If you can’t endure the endless wait at the bar to have dinner, enjoy lunch like a local and enjoy the chowder, the claws and the key lime pie with all of the trimmings and none of the hassle.

 SoFi is So Good!